crazyman10123/ircBotPHP/README.md

-ircBot v3.6 - We're getting there!
+ircBot v4.0 - Twitch integration!
 ==================================
-ircBot v3.6 is a more complex IRC bot made for command line usage.
+ircBot v4.0 is a more complex IRC bot made for command line usage.
 It is coded in PHP, and currently has a large plugin framework, but doesn't support joining multiple channels at once.

 Usage
 -----
-ircBot v3 requires a CLI PHP installation.
+ircBot requires a CLI PHP installation.
 It is recommended to run this bot on a linux based OS, due to the ease of installation / use of the PHP CLI.
 I am not planning on putting any tutorials up on how to install CLI PHP.
 If you don't know how to do it, this bot isn't for you.

 **Starting the bot**